-At Carlton Miniott Primary Academy, we value French as a way of providing pupils with an opening to other cultures in order to deepen their understanding of the world.
-Our French curriculum aims to inspire pupils to express their ideas and thoughts in another language, and to understand and respond to its speakers, both in speech and in writing.
+At Carlton Miniott Academy, we value French as a way of providing pupils with an opening to other cultures in order to deepen their understanding of the world.
+Our French curriculum aims to inspire pupils to express their ideas and thoughts in another language, and to understand and respond to it's speakers, both in speech and in writing.
 Learning French also promotes new ways of thinking, both across languages and culturally, and provides the foundation for learning further languages, equipping pupils to study and work in other countries.

 - Listening to spoken French

-- Reading written French
+- Reading Written French

 - Writing in French

-- Speaking French
+- Speaking in French

-To support the teaching of French, the Scheme of Work has all supporting PowerPoints and activities linked to each topic theme.
+To support the teaching of French, the Scheme of work has all supporting Powerpoints and activities linked to each topic theme.
 In addition, there are a number of French dictionaries that pupils can access, as well as a large variety of French fiction and non-fiction texts that also link to topic themes.
 Furthermore, there are a number of discs containing songs and rhymes that the children can listen and respond to within lessons.

-Assessment and Tracking of Pupil progress
+Assessment and Tracking of Pupil Progress

 Staff Subject Knowledge and Continuous Professional Development